ClickCease How to resolve keyword cannibalization [6 solutions]

 This is always my go-to solution to fix keyword cannibalization in cases where Google simply ranked the wrong page highest.

-Google have tried to pick the best fit, but sometimes they are wrong.
-To help them understand the hierarchy of importance you can link internally on your website to the correct page on the keyword anchor.
+Google has tried to pick the best fit, but sometimes they are wrong.
+To help them understand the hierarchy of importance, you can link internally on your website to the correct page using the keyword anchor.

-This way you are telling Google across your websites that queries around that subject should lead to that page – the page you refer to yourself.
+This way, you are telling Google across your website that queries around that subject should lead to that page – the page you refer to yourself.

-To identify internal link oppourtunities, you can simply do a “site search” on Google like this:
+To identify internal link opportunities, you can simply do a “site search” on Google like this:

 site:domain.com keyword

-With the command above you’ll see all the pages thar are somewhat ranking for the keyword.
-These are the main pages that should definitely link to you favored page.
+With the command above, you’ll see all the pages that are somewhat ranking for the keyword.
+These are the main pages that should definitely link to your favored page.
 Go to every page and link to the right page from them.

 Update your content / merge pages

-If multiple pages ranks for the same keyword, it means that you have either similar content or content targeting the same search intent on the same subject.
+If multiple pages rank for the same keyword, it means that you have either similar content or content targeting the same search intent on the same subject.

-From here you should consider whether the other pages adds any value as stand alone or if you could benefit from adding that content to the main page, delete the page and redirect it and merge the two to one single comprehensive page.
+From here, you should consider whether the other pages add any value as standalone content or if you could benefit from adding that content to the main page, deleting the old page, redirecting it, and merging the two into one single comprehensive page.

-If that is not an option, you should rewrite and re-target the content even more specific towards their subject and keep them “on their own path”.
-Use the affected keyword less on the page and make sure the intent of the page is for a different query.
+If that is not an option, you should rewrite and retarget the content even more specifically towards its subject and keep it “on its own path.”
+Use the affected keyword less on that page and make sure the intent of the page is for a different query.

 Let’s take an example:

-If you have 2 pages currently ranking for “outdoor shoes” you can choose to keep both pages but update the “wrong” one for “hiking shoes” instead as a sub-category to the main category “outdoor shoes”.
+If you have two pages currently ranking for “outdoor shoes,” you can choose to keep both pages but update the “wrong” one for “hiking shoes” instead as a sub-category to the main category “outdoor shoes.”

-This way you keep both landing pages and target 2 different keywords instead of competing for the same.
+This way, you keep both landing pages and target two different keywords instead of competing for the same one.

 Re-structure your site hierarchy

-To help Google understand the hierarchy you should set your main page as the top of the pyramid and the other related pages below it as submenus.
+To help Google understand the hierarchy, you should set your main page at the top of the pyramid and the other related pages below it as submenus.

-Create an umbrella with your main page on top and make it authoritative and top of hierarchy.
+Create an umbrella with your main page on top and make it authoritative and at the top of the hierarchy.

 301 redirects, canonicals & noindex

 This solution should be the very last step and only if nothing else is working.
-Generally, these solutions aren’t recommended as it is not a real solution but rather a quick fix.
+Generally, these solutions aren’t recommended as they are not a real solution but rather a quick fix.

-If your cannibalized content keeps competing against each other and your most authoritative page is suffering you can choose 1 of the 3 following things:
+If your cannibalized content keeps competing against each other and your most authoritative page is suffering, you can choose one of the three following things:

-1. 301 redirects: By redirecting the least authoritative page you consolidate the 2 pages on the primary page.
-This will permanently move the secondary page and you won’t get any value from that one.
-Your primary page can potentially increase but no guarantees.
+1. 301 redirects: By redirecting the least authoritative page, you consolidate the two pages into the primary page.
+This will permanently move the secondary page, and you won’t get any value from that one individually.
+Your primary page can potentially increase in rank, but there are no guarantees.

-2. Canonical: If the content on the 2 pages are very similar you can, instead of just redirecting it, keep the page online (you might use it for lead generating and your primary page for purchase conversions) you can add the canonical tag to the page and tell Google that this page is a copy of the primary page
+2. Canonical: If the content on the two pages is very similar, you can, instead of just redirecting it, keep the page online (you might use it for lead generation and your primary page for purchase conversions) by adding the canonical tag to the page to tell Google that this page is a copy of the primary page.

-3. Noindex: To remove the page from Googles index ad prevent it from showing in SERP, you can set the page to noindex.
-This way you will keep having the page online, users can access – again, you might use the page or see good conversions from existing website traffic when they visit this page).
+3. Noindex: To remove the page from Google’s index and prevent it from showing in the SERPs, you can set the page to noindex.
+This way, you will keep the page online for users to access – again, you might use the page or see good conversions from existing website traffic when they visit this page.

 Conclusion